danikhan632/vortex_llvm/llvm/docs/SourceLevelDebugging.rst

 Sometimes perfectly preserving variable locations is not possible, often when a redundant calculation is optimized out.
-In such cases, a ``llvm.dbg.value`` with operand ``undef`` should be used, to terminate earlier variable locations and let the debugger present ``optimized out`` to the developer.
+In such cases, a ``llvm.dbg.value`` with operand ``poison`` should be used, to terminate earlier variable locations and let the debugger present ``optimized out`` to the developer.
 Withholding these potentially stale variable values from the developer diminishes the amount of available debug information, but increases the reliability of the remaining information.

 To illustrate some potential issues, consider the following example:

 .. code-block:: llvm